slate-engineering/slate-for-chrome/README.md

 2. If your file has successfully uploaded, but you still see the uploading bar, something went wrong when updating the local storage.

-  Temporary fix: Open the Uploads page and clear your upload history or click the 'Reset upload count'.
+  Temporary fix: Open the Uploads page and clear your upload history or click the 'Reset upload count' button.